gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 ```
 I did try an alternative place to impose the latency by setting the current state to be the result of the state plus the result of the previous actuator values.
 This did not seem to work as well.
 So I commented that code out.
 ## Solving the Non-Linear System of Equations
 The optimal solution of the resulting model of N states and N-1 actuations is computed using a Ipopt solver.
-The solver uses the state equations, the constraints, and the polyfit coefficients to compute the optimal solution within a given time limit.
+The solver uses the state equations, the constraints, and the polyfit coefficients that fit the path.
+It uses all these to compute the optimal solution within a given time limit.
 The larger the value of N, the greater the computation needed to solve the nonlinear optimization problem.
 I used N=10 in my system to keep the computation well within the 100msec cycle time of the control loop.
 ## Command line arguments
 I made the mpc program to be able to take in arguments that could be used to set the weights for the eight objective functions.
-The mpc program can be run with default arguments for these eight objective function weights.
+The mpc program when called without arguments use these default arguments for these eight objective function weights.
 They are as follows (The default values are in parenthesis)
 * CTE cost factor (100)
 * ErrorPsi cost factor (1000)
 * Velocity cost factor (1)